ncondes/heroes-app/README.md

 ### Useful resources

-- [Firebase Docs](https://reactrouter.com/docs/en/v6) - This is a great documentation to get started with React Router
+- [React Router](https://reactrouter.com/docs/en/v6) - This is a great documentation to get started with React Router

 ## Author